t6kke/skill-calculator/README.md

 - No password is given back as ouput for user on signup
 - Internal auth package created for various authorization workflows
-- Password hashing added in auth.go, unit tests for it created
+- Password hashing added in authorization package, unit tests for it created
--
+- JWT creation and validation added to authorization package, unit tests created for it
+- Login end point create for server
+- Login functionality created in app.js and enabled for login button and on sign up fuction
+- Unit tests added to ci workflows
 - Database leagues table creation fixed for id field autoincrement

 ## v3